mxkopy/vae/README.md

 end

 Flux.@functor T (encoder, decoder, alpha, beta, decode)
 ```

 and of course, the output of each field that is a function makes sense.
+The last line registers the type with Flux, so it can be trained and moved between the gpu and cpu.

 You can also use the macro